Quick Start

 AgentCore ResponsibilityKey Behaviors

-Planner Task definition, data diagnostics, and phase orchestration.
-Runs qualitative and quantitative analysis in parallel, writes the pre-forecast report, and drafts candidate Skills.
+Planner Task specification, value preference recording, and rule induction.
+Runs qualitative and quantitative analysis in parallel, writes the pre-forecast report, and drafts candidate rules and Skills.

-Forecaster Experiment loops and strategy iteration.
-Reads history, selects configs, calls CastFeat and CastZoo, records reflections, and triggers Human in the Loop when needed.
+Forecaster Online workflow adaptation and experiment loops.
+Reads experience, selects configs, calls CastFeat and CastZoo, records reflections, and triggers Human in the Loop when needed.

-Critic Result aggregation and final reporting.
-Compares model-family performance, generates visualizations and structured conclusions, and produces final-report.md.
+Critic Result evaluation, evidence explanation, and workflow release.
+Compares performance, generates visualizations and case-level explanations, and produces final-report.md.

 1